Razat94/learn/PowerBI/README-PowerBI.md

 --- Subsection: Background Formatting ---

-	Create a new page called "Formats"
+	Create a new page called "Formats".
 	Click the background of your page, then go to Visualizations -> "Format your report page" on the sidebar

 		Q: "Can you make the canvas taller so you can scroll to more visuals rather than change pages"